An Iterative Utility Judgment Framework Inspired by Philosophical Relevance via LLMs: Experimental Setup

 \heading{\trec} We use the TREC-DL19 and TREC-DL20 datasets \cite{craswell2020overview}.
-Judgments of \trec DL are on a four-point scale, i.e., ``perfectly relevant'', ``highly relevant'', ``related'', and ``irrelevant''.
+Judgments of \trec are on a four-point scale, i.e., ``perfectly relevant'', ``highly relevant'', ``related'', and ``irrelevant''.
 We consider the passages that are ``perfectly relevant'' to have utility.
-We filter questions of two datasets that contain the passages labeled by the highest point and combine them to form a whole dataset, i.e., the \trec dataset in our experiments.
+We filter questions of two datasets that contain the passages labeled ``perfectly relevant: The passage is dedicated to the query and contains the exact answer. '' and combine them to form a whole dataset, i.e., the \trec.
+The annotation instruction for different points is shown in Appendix \ref{app:dataset} from the original paper.
+From the annotation instruction, we can find that the highest level of relevance (i.e., perfectly relevant: The passage is dedicated to the query and contains the exact answer.) in the TREC DL dataset can be seen as aligning with the definition of utility; therefore, we use passages labeled with the highest relevance level in TREC DL as positive examples for utility judgments evaluation.

 \heading{\webap} WebAP \cite{yang2016beyond} is a non-factoid answer passage collection built on Gov2.
-More details about non-factoid answer passage retrieval are provided in Appendix \ref{app:answer_passage_retrieval}.
-It retrieves the top 50 documents with the Sequential Dependency Model (SDM) \cite{metzler2005markov} for the description queries that need to be answered with passages.
-Relevant documents are annotated, resulting in 3843 passages from 1200 documents, categorized as ``perfect'', ``excel'', ``good'', and ``fair''.
-In our experiments, we split the remaining documents into passages of 2 or 3 sentences to be irrelevant and considered ``perfect'' to have utility.
+Non-factoid questions usually require longer answers, such as sentence-level or passage-level \cite{keikha2014evaluating, yang2016beyond, keikha2014retrieving}.
+Relevant passages are annotated and categorized as ``perfect'', ``excel'', ``good'', and ``fair''.
+The annotation instruction is similar to TREC DL.
+So we considered the ``perfect'' passages to have utility.

-\heading{\nq} Natural Questions(\nq) consist of factoid questions issued to the Google search engine \cite{kwiatkowski2019natural}.
+\heading{\nq} Natural Questions (\nq) consist of factoid questions issued to the Google search engine \cite{kwiatkowski2019natural}.
 Each question is annotated with a long answer (typically a paragraph) and a short answer (one or more entities).
 Following \citet{Zhang2024AreLL}, we use the questions that have long answers in our experiments.

-Detailed statistics of all the experimental datasets are shown in Table \ref{tab:dataset} in the Appendix \ref{app:dataset}.
+\heading{\gti} Ground-truth inclusion (GTI) benchmark is constructed by \citet{Zhang2024AreLL} for utility judgment task.
+The \gti constructs a candidate passage set of 10 passages for each query sourced from the NQ dataset, comprising the long answer (designated as the utility passage), highly relevant noisy passages, weakly relevant noisy passages, and counterfactual passages.